Last Updated: October 26, 2020

 Canva vs Adobe Spark: What’s The Main Difference?

-Canva offers 60,000+ templates with a better editor, templates, collaborations options, and it has far more features and integrations than Adobe Spark.
-It’s the best choice for designing graphics, and its pricing starts at $9.95 per month.
+Canva offers 60,000+ templates with a better editor, collaborations tools, has far more features and integrations than Adobe Spark, and its pricing starts at $9.95 per month.
 Adobe Spark has 26,000+ templates, fewer capabilities overall, but a better option for videos or web pages designs, starting at $9.99 per month.

-Overall, I recommend Canva over Crello expect you want to create videos or web pages designs.
+Overall, I recommend Canva over Adobe Spark except you want to create videos or web pages designs.
 However, you can try the premium version of both tools for free via the links below:

 Want to find the best one between Canva and Adobe Spark quickly?
 Answer 4 questions below to find your winner in seconds!